Is Premium Gas Worth It?

 • Does not make regular cars faster or more powerful

-• "Premium recommended" cars run fine on regular fuel
+• "Premium recommended" cars run perfectly fine on regular fuel

 • Common misconception that premium equals higher quality